-If a client disagrees with a decision FACS has made, they should first discuss their concerns with the staff member that made the decision.
-The next step, if they still believe that FACS made the wrong decision, is to ask for a formal review of the decision.
+If a client disagrees with a decision DCJ has made, they should first discuss their concerns with the staff member that made the decision.
+The next step, if they still believe that DCJ made the wrong decision, is to ask for a formal review of the decision.

 DCJ decisions that cannot be appealed:

 Decisions to end a Rent Choice subsidy when the client has been given the maximum 36 months assistance cannot be appealed.